Usage

 Navigate with the same range switcher as the calendar — Week / Month / Quarter / Year (default set per view, your choice is remembered) — and ‹ / Today / ›.
 Or zoom with the mouse: Ctrl/Cmd + scroll over the timeline steps through Week ↔ Month ↔ Quarter ↔ Year, choosing the new window around the date under your cursor.
 The zoom level is remembered exactly like the range buttons.
 Rows are sorted by start date.

-More from the right-click menu: timeline rows and unplanned cards add Add milestone…, Set estimate… (a number of days, minimum 1; Clear estimate removes the property), and Clear start date (same effect as dragging off, shown only when a start exists) to the usual card menu.
+More from the right-click menu: timeline rows and unplanned cards add Add milestone…, Set estimate… (a number in the note’s own unit, or any duration like 2h, 90m, 0.5d — converted for you, with a live preview; Clear estimate removes the property), and Clear start date (same effect as dragging off, shown only when a start exists) to the usual card menu.
 When the timeline uses a custom start property, Set start date… appears too — with the default scheduled property, the existing Schedule items already write that date.

 The toolbar filter and zoom narrow the timeline like every other mode — zoom into a project and the timeline becomes that project’s plan.